youngdelfi/presente/README.md

 Please send me any bugs and feature requests to delfi@presente.app.

 ### Now
-- Launched first ever version (1.0) to Play Store and App Store
+- Launched first version (1.0) to Play Store and App Store

 ### Roadmap